quisquous/cactbot/README.md

 ![oopsy screenshot](screenshots/promo_oopsy.png)

-You can copy oopsy logs to clipboard by clicking it.
-(You have to uncheck `Enable Clickthrough` checkbox from the overlay option.)
+You can copy oopsy lines to the clipboard by clicking them.
+(You may need to uncheck `Enable Clickthrough` checkbox from the OverlayPlugin option.)

 ### [jobs](ui/jobs) module